What Treatments Are Available for Wet Macular Degeneration (AMD)?

 To learn more about clinical research on treatments for macular degeneration, visit the National Eye Institute website for information on clinical studies.

-A Word About Clinical Trials for Wet Macular Degeneration
+Clinical Trials for Wet Macular Degeneration

 In order to receive approval from the U.S. Food and Drug Administration (FDA), a new drug or treatment must be proven to be both safe and effective by undergoing a rigorous series of controlled unbiased studies.
 To prevent bias, neither the patient nor the examiners can know which patients received the actual treatment and which were the untreated (or "control") subjects.